-The student has the rights to cancel the enrollment agreement and obtain a refund of charges paid through attendance at the first class session, or the seventh day after enrollment, whichever is later, but not including the registration fee, book fee and uniform fee.
+The student has the rights to cancel the enrollment agreement and obtain a refund of charges paid through attendance at the first class session, or the seventh day after enrollment, whichever is later.
+The registration fee, book fee and uniform fee are non-refundable after the cancellation period.
 A student may not cancel by telephoning the school or not attending the class.
 After the end of cancellation period, the student also has the right to stop school at any time; and has the right to receive a pro rata refund if the student has completed 60 percent or less of the program less the registration fee, cost of book(s) and uniform.
 The refund is to be paid within 45 days after the cancellation date.